Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/03-DataAndMethods.md

 ## Deep-Q Learning

-Although traditional Q-learning is effective in some classical reinforcement learning problems, the quality table suffers from the state complexity of NP-Hard tasks such as playing games using pixel space.
+Although traditional Q-learning excels in some classical reinforcement learning problems, the quality table suffers from the state complexity of NP-Hard tasks such as playing games using pixel space.
 \cite{human-level-control-through-deep-rl} presented the Deep-Q algorithm to